-UNITED STATES BANKRUPTCY COURT

-DISTRICT OF HAWAII
+UNITED STATES BANKRUPTCY COURT DISTRICT OF HAWAII

-In re:

-GENERAL ORDER Dated: November 29, 2019
+In re: GENERAL ORDER

+Dated: June 17, 2022

 LOCAL BANKRUPTCY RULES.

-ORDER ADOPTING AMENDMENTS TO LOCAL BANKRUPTCY RULES, EFFECTIVE DECEMBER 1, 2019 and LR1070.1(e) of the United States District Court for the District of Hawaii, the court adopts the attached local bankruptcy rules, as amended, effective December 1,
+ORDER ADOPTING AMENDMENTS TO LOCAL BANKRUPTCY RULES AND CHAPTER 13 ATTORNEY FEE GUIDELINES, EFFECTIVE JULY 1, 2022

+As authorized by Rule 9029(a) of the Federal Rules of Bankruptcy Procedure and LR1070.1(e) of the United States District Court for the District of Hawaii, the court adopts the attached amendments to the local bankruptcy rules and Chapter 13 Attorney Fee Guidelines, effective July 1, 2022.